Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 - Validators randomly assigned to groups at start of session.
 - Group count is active validator count / max group size rounded up
+- Groups are partitioned such that the largest group and smallest group have a size difference of 1

 ---